What is Hide Price?

-What’s a waste if you lose communication with potential customers in the first place of sale.
+What’s a waste if you lose communication with potential customers in the first place of sale?

 This time, you should know how to motivate this type of customer to directly and actively contact you.
-Not only get their contact information for the next sale campaign but this time you can also increase the customer’s desire of owning this product or put into their consideration about purchases by using Hide Price.
+Not only get their contact information for the next sale campaign but this time you can also increase the customer’s desire of owning this product or put into their consideration purchases by using Hide Price.

 There are some exceptions to some cases and depending on your business.
-However, if you're selling such products were publishing the prices does not make sense, Hiding the price will primarily benefit the working of your business.
+However, if you're selling such products publishing the prices does not make sense, Hiding the price will primarily benefit the working of your business.

-Hiding the price with the visitor (retailer) but showing the price to current customers having an account of (wholesaler) is more than a smart idea.
+Hiding the price with the visitor (retailer) but showing the price to current customers having an account (wholesaler) is more than a smart idea.

-If you are currently using Shopify to build your online store, a plug-in like Request a Quote - Hide Prices is a stand-out choice to go and help you exactly what you are looking for:
+If you are currently using Shopify to build your online store, a plug-in like Request a Quote - Hide Prices is a stand-out choice to go and help you with exactly what you are looking for: